freeCodeCamp/freeCodeCamp/guide/english/css/index.md

 CSS specifications are maintained by the [World Wide Web Consortium (W3C)](https://www.w3.org/).

+You can write CSS inline, or on a seperate file, traditionally called "stylesheet.css"

 You can build some pretty amazing things in CSS alone, such as this pure-CSS [Minesweeper game](https://codepen.io/bali_balo/pen/BLJONk) (which uses no JavaScript).

 ![](https://cdn-images-1.medium.com/max/800/1*GFcKk9KxqHAnWa1ECcKDOQ.png)